“Oh no, not another blog post about remote hiring”.

 When: At the start of your hiring process

 The sooner you include the use of data in a hiring procedure, the better.
-As this first impression is highly important in hiring, why not letting data do the talking and helping you create this first impression?
+As this first impression is highly important in hiring, why not let data do the talking and help you create this first impression?

 By introducing these assessments during the very first contact point with a candidate, you have the exact same information for each candidate to base your first impression on.
 And moreover, the right information to create a proper first impression.

 Another nice consequence of introducing assessments earlier in the process is that you will more quickly and easily find out which candidates to focus on.
 This allows you to spend more time on your highest-potential candidates.

 So by implementing some kind of pre-employment assessment as early as possible in the process, you will save yourself a lot of hassle later on.
 And even more important: you can more efficiently hire the greatest candidates by creating the right first impression.
 There are also a lot of free assessments out there in case your company has no budget for tooling now, so budget is not an excuse here! 😉